-- If I send letters of recommendation to CASPA, do I need to submit them to AACC as well?
+- If I send letters of recommendation to CASPA, do I need to submit them to UMB as well?

-No, AACC obtains letters of recommendation from CASPA.
+No, UMB obtains letters of recommendation from CASPA.
 It is the student’s responsibility to make sure that CASPA receives all three letters of recommendation.

 - I do not have a background in the health care field.
 How can I obtain patient contact experience?

 Patient contact experience is recommended; however, it is not required.
 A student who does not have patient contact experience can take a one-semester course and possibly earn a professional certificate in just four months and begin to accrue patient contact experience hours as a paid health professional (or nationally certified professional such as an EMT).
 Some of the courses are offered during the fall and spring semesters at Anne Arundel Community College.
 Some are even offered during the summer session.
 Volunteer and student hours are not considered under the program’s current definition for patient contact experience.

 - What are the PANCE first-time pass rates?